tidyverse/tidyverse.org/content/blog/teach-tidyverse-2021/index.md

 </div>

 The tidymodels approach takes a few more steps, and for a simple model like this, the only advantage is likely in the summarisation step.
-With `tidy()` we get the model output as a tibble, which is more straightforward to interact with programmatically and which, by default, omits the significant stars.
+With `tidy()`, we get the model output as a tibble, which is more straightforward to interact with programmatically and which, by default, omits the significant stars.

 <div class="highlight">